In Cod (And Crab!) We Trust – Oregon’s Seafood Processing IndustryApril 19, 2022

 Employment Trends in Seafood Processing

 Employment in seafood processing tends to be fairly seasonal.
-It peaks in midsummer and hits its low point in March.
+It usually peaks in midsummer and hits its low point in March.
 Much of the industry’s employment depends directly on when fish are landed.
 This in turn depends on weather, ocean conditions, fish life cycles, and regulations, especially those established by the Pacific Fishery Management Council.
 This council has the authority to open and close many fisheries important to Oregon.

 Another, smaller, peak in seafood processing employment typically occurs in December and January.
-Although the weather is often dangerously bad at this time, December is traditionally the beginning of the Dungeness crab harvest.
-Crab is often Oregon’s most valuable single fishery.
-Nearly 20 million pounds were landed in 2020 with a value of $72.8 million.
-In contrast to inexpensive whiting, Dungeness crab fetched about $3.66 per pound.
+Although the weather is often dangerously bad at this time, December is usually the beginning of the Dungeness crab harvest.
+Crab is often Oregon’s most valuable single fishery, and 2021 was a great year for crab.
+More than 24 million pounds were landed in 2021 with a value of $120 million.
+In contrast to inexpensive whiting, Dungeness crab fetched nearly $5.00 per pound.
 The crab harvest is a derby fishery; it’s first come, first served as boats and crews race to scoop up as much as they can before someone else does.
 The result is a glut of crab landing on processors’ docks that must be cleaned, cooked, picked, and frozen in short order.
 Seasonal employees allow processors to get through the short-lived crab bonanza.

 Oregon has a number of businesses that handle and process seafood aside from the major processors.
 If seafood processing is a sideline for a business, it may be counted in another industry because businesses are categorized according to their main operation.
 There are a handful of oyster farms along the coast that shuck and package oysters, although their main business is farming the oysters.
 Oregon Oyster Farms in Newport and Clausen Oysters in North Bend grow oysters and ship them worldwide.